 Floating lashes with mascara

-The content creator opts for stamping on her mascara at the root of her lashes, and lightly applies the waterproof formula to the tips, ensuring she doesn’t weigh down her lashes with product (or lose that all important curl).
+She stamps mascara at the root of her lashes, and lightly applies the waterproof formula to the tips, ensuring she doesn’t weigh down her lashes with product (or loses that all important curl).

 Floating lashes with falsies

 TikToker @lolitagrace curls her eyelashes and applies mascara to her top and bottom lashes too.

 But it’s really false eyelashes she relies on to add volume, lift and length with a little less effort.

 The secret to achieving the floating lash look with falsies?
 Apply your false eyelashes underneath your natural lashes.

 This will help to lift your natural lashes and fuse them with the falsies for an undetectable finish.
 Length matters too, so make sure your lash band is firmly seated on the outer corner of the eye, and trim any excess lashes in the inner corner for that Bella Hadid cat eye flare.